 Ironically, an American CIA operative, played by Martin Freeman, befriends the Wakandans and assists in their battle against evil.
 His role as an ally to the Wakandans is ironic because he works for and represents the very thing the film seems to criticize.

 Although the Black Panther is a man, he is surrounded by women who hold important positions: the King is protected by a highly trained retinue of women guards.
 Women are sent on missions and give advice to the King.
-A woman leads the military forces.
+A woman commands the military forces.
 Women fight battles on an equal basis with men.
 In Wakanda women hold equal or nearly equal status with men.